 Not one organisation of, or for, disabled and terminally ill people have campaigned for any change to current legislation.
 This includes organisations that advocate on behalf of people with multiple sclerosis and motor neurone disease; two disabling conditions that are often referred to when describing who would benefit most from a change in legislation.

-Opposition to assisted dying is not confined to the medical profession and religious groups.
+Opposition to assisted suicide is not confined to the medical profession and religious groups.
 Most importantly, it includes the very people whom would be most affected by any change in legislation.

 © 2010 Not Dead Yet Designed by JETvision

 Not Dead Yet UK (NDYUK) is a network of disabled people in the UK who have joined a growing international alliance of disabled people, who oppose the legalised killing of disabled people.
 All those involved are disabled people including people with physical and sensory impairments, learning difficulties, and mental health conditions.

 Founded in 2006, NDYUK was founded by Baroness Jane Campbell, a disabled person with direct personal as well as professional experience of the issues.
 NDYUK is responding to an increasing number of well coordinated campaigns aimed at legitimising the killing of terminally ill and disabled people, which would inevitably result from the removal of legal barriers and the promotion of social acceptance of voluntary euthanasia and assisted suicide.